-Fig. 13: Comparison of simulated, experimental and in vivo flow rate estimation results using ResNet.
-The graphs are displaying all in vivo results with the MRI reference.
-Simulated and experimental examples are arbitrarily chosen from the results previously shown, while ensuring a representative spread in the reference values.
+Fig. 13.
+Comparison of the simulated, experimental, and in vivo flow rate estimation results using ResNet.
+The graphs are displaying all the in vivo results with the MRI reference.
+The simulated and experimental examples are arbitrarily chosen from the results previously shown, while ensuring a representative spread in the reference values.
 We assume a constant velocity of 2 m/s for the simulated case.
-In vivo flow rates are computed by dividing RVol by the regurgitation duration.
+In vivo flow rates are computed by dividing RVoI by the regurgitation duration.